Sayantand938/anki-utils/instructions/tagging_instructions.md

 - **GK::Polity:** Constitution, government structure, laws, political systems, fundamental rights/duties.
 - **GK::Economics:** Economic concepts, policies, banking, finance, trade, budgets.
 - **GK::Science:** Physics, Chemistry, Biology, general science principles, discoveries, technologies.
-- **GK::Current-Affairs:** Recent events, news, appointments, awards, schemes (typically within the last ~1-2 years, adjust based on context, but 2019 example suggests a broader window might be needed - clarify if possible, otherwise use best judgement). _Correction based on example: Use for specific dated events like the 2019 patrol._
+- **GK::Current-Affairs:** Recent events, news, appointments, awards, schemes.
+While 'recent' typically implies events within the last 1-2 years from the time of question creation, consider the context.
+If a question refers to a specific, dated event that was 'current' or newsworthy around its time (e.g., 'the 2019 [event name]'), it can be classified here, even if more than 1-2 years have passed from the present day, provided it's not yet considered general historical knowledge.
-- **GK::Static:** Timeless general knowledge facts – firsts, superlatives, capitals, currencies, important days, books/authors, art, culture, dance forms, monuments, inventions (that aren't recent news). _Correction based on example: "First female DGP" fits here._
+- **GK::Static:** Timeless general knowledge facts – firsts, superlatives, capitals, currencies, important days, books/authors, art, culture, dance forms, monuments, inventions (that aren't recent news).
+For example, "First female DGP" fits here.
 - **GK::Undefined:** Question does not fit any other GK category.

 ### 3. Input File Details